unchartedsoftware/sparklet/README.md

 # Tiny Spark
-> A small Spark "cluster", running in standalone mode.
+> A small Spark cluster, running in standalone mode.
 Suitable for testing and development.

 ## Usage